zouantchaw/warehouse-app/README.md

 This is a single-page application that renders/ displays content with Javascript
 (the frontend) and manages local API data via Rails (the backend).

-Users can track which foods are about to expire in their fridge (organized by
-expiration date).
+Users can create and add items to a Warehouse.

 # **Installation**